The Australian red meat and livestock industry has set the ambitious target to be Carbon Neutral by 2030 (CN30).

 What does CN30 mean?

-The red meat and livestock industry is on the front foot, proactively taking action and aims to maintain or improve long-term productivity and herd numbers while striving to deliver zero net emissions.
+The CN30 target sends a clear signal to government and consumers that the red meat and livestock industry is proactively addressing emissions and taking action to improve long-term productivity while striving to deliver zero net emissions.

 Why is it important?